reach2sayan/Expression_Differentiator/README.md

 - Wrap a scalar expression in `Equation` to evaluate all partial derivatives symbolically.
 - Wrap multiple outputs in `Equation<F0, F1, ...>` to evaluate Jacobians (f: ℝⁿ → ℝᵐ).
 - Use `Dual<T>` for forward-mode AD; nest as `Dual<Dual<T>>` for second-order.
+- Use `TaylorDual<S, N>` for efficient N-th order univariate derivatives in O(N²) time.
-- Select differentiation mode with `DiffMode::Forward` / `DiffMode::Reverse` / `DiffMode::Symbolic`.
+- Select differentiation mode with `DiffMode::Forward` / `DiffMode::Reverse` / `DiffMode::Symbolic` / `DiffMode::ParallelReverse`.
 - Use `gradient<DiffMode>` for scalar gradients; `hessian<DiffMode>` for scalar Hessians.
 - Use `eq.jacobian<DiffMode>()` for vector Jacobians; `eq.hessian<DiffMode>()` for per-output Hessians.
 - Evaluate constant-only expressions at compile time.
+- Compute multi-output Jacobians in parallel using pre-spawned workers and `std::barrier` (zero allocation in the hot path).

 ## Requirements